Table of Contents

 Hiring a Bathtub Contractor

-Plan to get three to four quotes to find the best price for your project.
-Asking for recommendations from neighbors or friends who have remodeled their bathrooms or replaced their tubs is a great place to start.
+Once you know what you want, it’s time to get quotes.
+Plan to get three to four estimates to find the best price for your project.
+Asking neighbors or friends who’ve recently replaced a tub is a great way to find trusted contractors.